Introduction

 The construction of the Popeye set began in June of 1979 in Mellieha, Malta.
 The look and feel of the village were intended to emulate the E.C.
 Segar comic strip Thimble Theatre in which Popeye and his supporting cast appeared and not the Fleischer cartoons which audiences were infinitely more familiar with.

 In addition to sets, living quarters, and editing rooms, a recording studio was also built as part of the massive Popeye compound.
 The village still exists today and is a popular tourist attraction.
-In addition to props from the movie, there are also several shows centered around the movie village in its current incarnation.
+Furthermore, in addition to props from the movie, there are also several shows centered around the movie village in its current incarnation.

 Stalag Altman

 In December 1979 Disney joined the film as part of a two-picture production deal (including Dragonslayer) with Paramount.
 Disney acquired the foreign rights through its Buena Vista unit.
 This was the first-ever collaboration between the studios.
-It was also the first Disney movie to contain profanity.

-Filming on Popeye began on January 23, 1980, with a budget of $20 million dollars.
+Filming on Popeye began on January 23, 1980, with a budget of $20 million.
 The production was filmed until they spent the full budget on June 19, 1980.
 At that point, Altman was ordered by Paramount to return to Hollywood and to use the footage he had already shot to complete the movie.
 There were numerous problems throughout the six-month-long Malta shoot.
 First and foremost were Popeye’s prosthetic forearm muscles.
-Not completed in time for shooting to begin Altman decided to have Williams wear a raincoat so to cover his normal arms.
-When the silicon arms did arrive, an unexpected problem occurred: the sweat from William’s actual arms basically acted as glue, making the prosthetics almost impossible to remove.
+Because they weren’t completed in time for shooting to begin Altman had Williams wear a raincoat to cover his normal arms.

+When the silicon arms finally arrived, an unexpected problem occurred: the sweat from William’s actual arms acted as glue, thereby making the prosthetics almost impossible to remove.
 A new set without this problem was created causing production delays.

 “I had to dub that movie (Popeye) over twice… because people couldn’t understand what I was saying.
 I sounded like a killer whale farting in a wind tunnel.”